Hamilton cuts title gap on deflated Vettel

 The German limped back to the pits but had slipped to seventh place when he emerged.

-The same fate had befallen Vettel's Ferrari teammate Kimi Raikkonen, but the Finn was able to salvage the final spot on the podium.
+The same fate had already befallen Vettel's Ferrari teammate Kimi Raikkonen, but the Finn was able to salvage the final spot on the podium.

-After the recent disappointments, Hamilton put on a dominant display in front of his British fans, drawing him level with compatriot Jim Clark and Frenchman Alain Prost for victories at Silverstone.
+After his recent disappointments, Hamilton put on a dominant display in front of his British fans, drawing him level with compatriot Jim Clark and Frenchman Alain Prost for victories at Silverstone.

-It was his fourth straight victory at his home grand prix and never in doubt once he had pulled clear of Raikkonen from pole position at the start.
+It was his fourth straight victory in his home grand prix and never in doubt once he had pulled clear of Raikkonen from pole position at the start.

 Raikkonen ran in a distant second for much of the race until his was the first of the Ferrari's to suffer an unexpected tire problem.